October Baby: Reception

 The film received poor reviews from critics, scoring a 26% favorable rating on Rotten Tomatoes based on 39 reviews and an average rating of 4.60/10.
 On Metacritic, the film holds a weighted average rating of 32 out of 100 based on 14 critical reviews, indicating "generally unfavorable reviews".

 However, it found some praise within the media.
 Gary Goldstein in the Los Angeles Times wrote that October Baby is "a film whose poignancy is hard to deny whatever side of the abortion debate you fall on."
 While he found fault with the script, he praised Jasmine Guy's performance, saying she was "superb in one beautifully wrought scene as the ex-abortion clinic nurse who later witnessed Hannah's birth."
-Roger Ebert also praised Guy's performance, but overall found the film wanting, writing: "the film as a whole is amateurish and ungainly, can't find a consistent tone, is too long [...] and is photographed with too many beauty shots that slow the progress."
+Roger Ebert also praised Guy's performance, but overall found the film wanting.
+He rated it 2 out of 4 stars, writing: "the film as a whole is amateurish and ungainly, can't find a consistent tone, is too long [...] and is photographed with too many beauty shots that slow the progress."
 Allison Willmore in The A.V.
 Club described the film as a "virulent pro-life tract" and "revenge fantasy" that, rather than being a film, is "propaganda for the already converted."
 She particularly criticized the film's medical claims, saying that it depicted late-term abortion and poor conditions in abortion clinics as the norm.

 The film's anti-abortion message was received well by anti-abortion organizations.
 Endorsements include Ron Anger, Alex Kendrick, Stephen Kendrick, Dennis Rainey, Richard Land, Ted Baehr and Charmaine Yoest.
 Joni Hannihan of the Florida Baptist Witness wrote, "the movie sends strong messages about the beauty of life, the importance of each life—but it's not preachy" and found the film "young" and "refreshing."
 World magazine observed that the film is "polished" and "a more-than-worthy viewing experience."
 However, the romance between Hannah and Jason was found to be lacking in depth and one of the characters on the road trip unbelievable.
 But the highlight of the film was portraying "how liberating and joyous forgiveness is—both giving it and receiving it—without putting implausible, sermonizing dialogue into their characters' mouths."

 The October Baby filmmakers believe the gulf between the reviewer and the ticket buyer scores dramatizes a rift between critics and conservative moviegoers.
 "What it tells me is that there's a gap in values", Jon Erwin said.
 "There's a large group of people who don't see their values reflected in most movies."
 In selecting the film for its "Worst of films of 2012" list, staff of The A.V.
 Club explained that "what makes the film so insidious and upsetting is the way in which it's understood that the reluctant birth mother deserves what she gets" and "It's a cinematic encapsulation of a worldview in which a woman's rights are widely understood to be secondary to those of her offspring, both in the womb and years later."